tonsky/tonsky.me/site/blog/unicode/index.md

   </tbody>
 </table>

-If you combine this with Unicode table, you’ll see that English is encoded with 1 byte, Cyrillic and Latin European languages, Hebrew and Arabic need 2, and Chinese, Japanese, Korean, other Asian and Emoji need 3 or 4.
+If you combine this with the Unicode table, you’ll see that English is encoded with 1 byte, Cyrillic and Latin European languages, Hebrew and Arabic need 2, and Chinese, Japanese, Korean, other Asian, and Emoji need 3 or 4.

-Few important points there:
+Few important points here:

 First, UTF-8 is byte-compatible with ASCII.
 Codepoints 0..127, former ASCII, are encoded with one byte, and it’s the same exact byte. `U+0041` (`A`, Latin Capital Letter A) is just `41`, one byte.

 Any pure ASCII text is also a valid UTF-8 text, and vice versa.

 Second, UTF-8 is space-efficient for basic Latin.
 That was one of its main selling points over UTF-16.
-It might not be fair for texts all over the world, but for technical strings like e.g. HTML tags, it makes sense.
-So, on average, UTF-8 tends to be a pretty good deal, even for non-English computers.
-And for English there’s no comparison.
+It might not be fair for texts all over the world, but for technical strings like HTML tags or JSON keys it makes sense.

+On average, UTF-8 tends to be a pretty good deal, even for non-English computers.
+And for English, there’s no comparison.

 Third, UTF-8 has error detection built-in.
-As you can see, first byte prefix always looks different from bytes 2-4.
-So if can always tell if you are looking at complete and valid sequence of UTF-8 bytes or something is missing.
+As you can see, the first byte’s prefix always looks different from bytes 2-4.
+So you can always tell if you are looking at a complete and valid sequence of UTF-8 bytes or if something is missing (for example, you jumped it the middle of the sequence).

 And a couple of important consequences:

-- You CAN’t determine length of the string by counting bytes.
+- You CAN’T determine the length of the string by counting bytes.
 - You CAN’T randomly jump into the middle of the string and start reading.
 - You CAN’T get substring by cutting at arbitrary byte offsets.
 You might cut off part of the character.